-A cancer diagnosis can be life changing, and treatment may be costly.
-Medicare covers some cancer treatments from parts A and B depending on the specific type.
+Receiving a cancer diagnosis can be life changing, and treatment may be costly.
+Depending on the type of cancer a person has, Medicare covers some treatments from parts A and B.

 Medicare also pays for some chemotherapy drugs through Part D.

-This article will explain Medicare’s coverage for different cancer treatments and screening methods.
+This article will explain Medicare’s coverage of different cancer treatments and screening methods.

 We may use a few terms in this piece that can be helpful to understand when selecting the best insurance plan: